MrJonesAPS/ITE140/2050/pycon_proposal.md

 County.
 As part of this project, Chris attended a conference at University of Maryland about the role of AI in survey research.

+Chris has published some work samples on [his teaching portfolio](https://chrismjon.es/blog/).

 Before teaching, Chris worked at Mastercard, first as a Data Engineer, then as a Director of Product Management for data privacy platforms.
-Chris has a MS in Systems Engineering from Virginia Tech and is working on an MS in Computer Science from CU Boulder.

-Blu presented a poster at PyCon 2024, and plans to present a poster again this year as part of a club at our school called 'ACC Django Girls'
+Blu presented [a poster at PyCon 2024](https://us.pycon.org/2024/speaker/profile/130/index.html), and plans to present a poster again this year as part of a club at our school called 'ACC Django Girls'

 ## Notes
+- Audience experience: : We'll expect that attendees are comfortable with basic Python but have no knowledge of data science or natural language processing.
+We'll give thorough introductions to all the packages we use - and folks who are already experienced with them will have an opportunity to play beyond our presentation.
 - The “sample Jupyter Notebooks” provided above were each produced by students in Chris's/Blu's class this school year, and each student gave their permission for their notebook to be shared in this proposal.
 For the actual tutorial, we would revise